 It's almost as if what Lifton had learned from his research in Hong Kong could be set aside as he moved on to different projects.
 This kind of narrow and self-defeating intellectual categorization and siloization of knowledge and experience stands in contrast with the successful efforts of anti-cult workers to understand cults more broadly in their cultural, cross-cultural, and historical contexts.

-While it may be possible for an academic to compartmentalize his experiences without losing standing in his profession, we ex-cult members have no such luxury.
+While it may be possible for academics to compartmentalize their experiences without losing standing in their profession, we ex-cult members have no such luxury.
 For one thing, we aren't recognized as the professionals that we are.
 Being a survivor or working with them doesn't necessarily bestow one with a formal title or a paycheck.
 For better or worse, our experiences will always be an important part of who we are.
 Cult members who have the opportunity to once again enter the real world can and do fall away from their once beloved orthodoxies.
 Try as we may, however, none of us can obliterate our pasts.
 As someone once wrote, the past isn't even past.
 Indeed, only a magically all-powerful cult can remake the past.

 The academic who believes that bad things happen out there (in Lifton's case, Asia) and not in here (America), or that bad things happen to others rather than to oneself or one's own, may suffer at worst a disciplinary or programmatic death while interviewing the survivors of home-grown totalitarianism.
 We cult survivors, on the other hand, have already suffered a literal near-death of the body.
 It's important to recognize the difference.
 The figurative dying to self required of the true believer may indeed be a precursor to his literal death, but the two are not the same.
 That we survivors exist proves the point.